 Use a credit or debit card with no international transaction fee

-The other key to not paying more than you need to for a foreign transaction is to use a credit or debit card with NO international transaction fee.
+You have probably picked up on this by now, but in order to not pay more than you need to for a foreign transaction you need to use a credit or debit card with NO international transaction fee.
 When your card does not charge an international fee (usually 2-3%), you are simply paying the market rate determined by Visa, Mastercard, or whoever’s network your card runs over.
 They offer you the best market rates because you are piggy-backing off the competitive rates they get because of their size and volume.
 So make sure you travel with a credit card, or a couple of credit cards, that have no international transaction fee.
 Usually credit cards marketed for travel or offering travel benefits do not charge an international transaction fee (so it actually appeals to travelers).
 And this saves you money.
 For example, if you pay $4000 total in lodging, food and spending on your trip, a 3% international transaction fee is going to tack on another $120 to your bill.

 Also be sure to check with your bank about your debit card.
 While I don’t recommend using your debit card for purchases abroad, I do recommend bringing one just in case you need to withdraw some cash.
 And I don’t want to pay an international transaction fee on my cash withdrawals oversees either.